Henshaws Society for Blind People: Twenty-first century

-In December, 2000, the Society changed its name to Henshaws Society for Blind People and renamed its residential establishments in the Northwest.
+In December, 2000, the Society changed its name to Henshaws Society for Blind People and renamed its residential establishments in the North West.
 The Godfrey Ermen Home, Isabel Heywood & Lottie Hobson Centre and Doctor Pigott Lodge became known as the Southport Centre, Pendleton Centre and Blackley Centre respectively.

-The Society also launched its first website.
-On October 9, Phase I of the Garden of the Senses at the Arts and Crafts Centre was officially opened.
+The Society also set up its first website.
+On October 9, Phase I of the Garden of the Senses at the Arts and Crafts Centre was opened.
 The Crown Green Road housing scheme opened on October 23 to provide supported community accommodation for visually impaired people in their 20s to 50s, some with additional disabilities.
 Henshaws partnered with Manchester Methodist Housing Group on the six-flat scheme.

 In June 2001, due to lack of demand and a shortage of nursing staff, the Pendleton registered as a residential home only.
 Also in June, the Blackley Centre announced it was going to close permanently.
 The Merseyside Resource Centre moved next door and spread over three floors.
-In 2002 ownership of Henshaws Belmont Hotel was transferred to the Royal Blind Society (RBS).
-In September, the 12-week, pre-vocational Skillstep to Success course was launched at the Manchester centre.
+In 2002 ownership of Henshaws Belmont Hotel was transferred to the Royal Society for the Blind.
+In September, the 12-week, pre-vocational Skillstep to Success course started at the Manchester centre.
 The School of Visual Impairment Studies became known as the Training & Professional Development Centre.

-In 2003 the pre-vocational training Skillstep to Success course opened at John Derby House, Manchester.
-In September, HSBP hosted an Early Years Conference to debate the needs of young visually impaired children and their families.
-The Patient Support Service celebrated its 10th Anniversary and expanded to eye hospitals and clinics in Bolton, Eccles and Wythenshawe.
+In 2003, the pre-vocational training Skillstep to Success course opened at John Derby House, Manchester.
+The Patient Support Service expanded to eye hospitals and clinics in Bolton, Eccles and Wythenshawe.

-In 2004 a new I.T service was introduced in Merseyside and the pre-vocational Skillstep to Success course was established in all four Henshaws regions.
-The first house in Greater Manchester opened to accommodate six College leavers and one house has been purchased in Gateshead.
+In 2004, the pre-vocational Skillstep to Success course was established in all four Henshaws regions.
+The first house in Greater Manchester opened to accommodate six college leavers and a house was purchased in Gateshead.
 Two new and improved houses replaced four older ones in Harrogate.
 Henshaws won a Visionary Design Award as the most accessible website of any visual impairment organisation.
-The revolutionary 'Handy Guide for families' was published.

-In 2005 the Children and Family Services was established in all four of Henshaws regions.
+In 2005, the Children and Family Services were established in all four Henshaws regions.
 The first four Skillstep students at Wakefield graduated from the course.
-Red Admiral Court in Newcastle upon Tyne opened in December with three service users to eventually house six service users.
+Red Admiral Court in Newcastle upon Tyne opened in December with three service users.

+In 2014, possible sexual assaults and sexual abuse by Jimmy Savile at Henshaws were investigated as part of Operation Yewtree.
+The independent report on behalf of the Department for Education found "None of the investigations [at different organisations] have been able to reach firm conclusions about whether the alleged abuse took place or not.
+Although many of them say the informant was credible, the lack of corroborating evidence has prevented them from reaching a definitive conclusion".

 Original aims

-The object of the Charity is the relief of the blind and partially sighted persons in all or any of the following ways:
+The object of the charity is the relief of the blind and partially sighted persons in all or any of the following ways: